2018-19 Seattle AWIS Board Biosketches

 Lauren is a medical device engineer who has worked on design, development, and manufacture of orthopedic implants, surgical instruments, ultrasound devices, and wearable monitors.
 Her degree in biomedical engineering is from Purdue University, where her passion for supporting other women in STEM was born with a leadership role in the Women in Engineering Mentees & Mentors program.
 She is currently working towards eliminating cardiovascular surprises, mentors through AWIS and other channels, and serves on the leadership team of the Microsoft Research Mavens community of women.
 Lauren loves to spend time with family, read, learn new things, and participate in the subset of fitness/athletic activities that are still possible for rather uncoordinated people.

 Emi received her BS in Chemistry from University of Denver and MS from DePaul University (Chicago, IL) focusing on material/polymer science.
 After serving as a regulatory affairs consultant in Japan, she moved to New Jersey, where she studied SAR of carbohydrate molecules for potential CNS therapeutics for her PhD dissertation.
 While she was pursuing her PhD, she also worked as an editor for technical documents such as patents and medical documents, as well as a chemistry consultant to develop environmental friendly cement additives.
 She received her PhD from Seton Hall University in May 2017 and moved to Seattle in November of the said year.
-She is currently exploring opportunities to utilize her background.
+She is currently an industrial analyst at a venture capital firm, being a liaison between science and business.